mietek/halcyon-website/pages/docs/halcyon-lib/index.md

 ### filter_not_last

-Output all lines of input except the last.
+Output all lines of input except the last; return `0`.

 ```
 $ echo -e "foo\nbar\nbaz" | filter_not_last